Building drought resilience on Mallee Farms

 About the project

-This project has been funded to help Mallee farmers tackle wind erosion with practical ways of improving and maintaining groundcover on erosion-prone soils.
+This project was funded to help Mallee farmers tackle wind erosion with practical ways of improving and maintaining groundcover on erosion-prone soils.

-There are two main themes in the project:
+There were two main themes in the project

 1. Promoting cropping practices that improve crop performance and leave more ground cover.